Does sustainable construction cost more?

 Also read: No, A sustainable building isn’t more expensive!
 And other misconceptions…

-Kö-Bogen II, located in the heart of Düsseldorf (Germany), is a DGNB-certified office building that exemplifies a new approach to urban planning, where the well-being of city dwellers and the fight against climate change are central concerns.
-Designed by Ingenhoven architects, it is DGNB Platinum (assuming DGNB1 refers to Platinum) certified and stands out for its green façade, the largest in Europe: 30,000 plants help improve the urban microclimate by reducing heat, promoting biodiversity, and absorbing CO2. © ingenhoven architects
+Kö-Bogen II, located in the heart of Düsseldorf (Germany), is an office building that exemplifies a new approach to urban planning, where the well-being of city dwellers and the fight against climate change are central concerns.
+Designed by Ingenhoven architects, it is DGNB Platinum (assuming DGNB refers to Platinum) certified and stands out for its green façade, the largest in Europe: 30,000 plants help improve the urban microclimate by reducing heat, promoting biodiversity, and absorbing CO2. © ingenhoven architects

 Observing the cost of innovation, but more than that